-The owner’s office on board Aurora Borealis contrasts a custom silk hand-tufted carpet with walls in masculine dark brown satin oak.
+The owner’s office on board Neninka (previously Aurora Borealis) contrasts a custom silk hand-tufted carpet with walls in masculine dark brown satin oak.
 The most prominent feature is the one-of-a-kind marquetry artwork commissioned by Winch Design depicting a celestial scene, adorned with mother-of-pearl, shell and gold leaf.

 The library/office on the bridge deck of Abeking and Rasmussen superyacht Excellence caters for charter guests who have work commitments.
 There are tobacco leaves on the wall here, pressed into a rich pattern and trimmed with laser-cut silver leather.
 Birdseye maple is the feature wood, alongside cappuccino marble and tan leather tiles underfoot.
 It is a very calming space.

 Suerte — the stylish 69 metre from Italian yard Tankoa Yachts — has a maximum cruising range of 5,000 nautical miles at 12 knots, and the excellent office means that the owner can choose to stay on board during long passages and still get plenty of work done.
 This area is separated from the suite by rotating foils inside a glass wall, which protect privacy when it is wanted and open up to give a more airy feeling, while always letting in light.

 Blue II features two master suites - one for each co-owner - and each comes with its own perks.
 The forward suite sits adjacent to the wellness area on board, comprised of a sauna, hammam and a gym/massage room.
 The second suite on the upper deck benefits from 180-degree views across the bow and is flooded with natural light thanks to a number of skylights.
 The entry area contains a surprise spiral staircase that leads to a private office behind the bridge above.